 Unexpected bills can take the form of many different occurrences.
 For too many families, accidental injury and hospital bills are the source of their financial emergency.
 Even if you are insured or have litigation pending, finding the money to pay expenses while injured can be difficult.

 A personal injury is just the type of setback that can derail one’s ability to meet their monthly financial obligations and leave a lasting economic impact.
 It’s wise for families to have a simple savings plan that will take care of them in the event of the worst.
-If you or a family member needs to speak to a legal representative about an injury or damages you’ve suffered that have caused you financial distress, then contact the experienced attorneys at The Law Offices of Cohen and Jaffe, LLC, in Long Island, New York.
+If you or a family member needs to speak to a legal representative about an injury or damages you’ve suffered that have caused you financial distress, then contact the experienced attorneys at Law Office of Cohen & Jaffe, LLP, in Long Island, New York.
 We can meet with you to discuss available legal support and solutions.